Myanmar civil war (2021–present): Kachin theater

 On 4 June renewed clashes broke out outside of Momeik.
 A week later, KIA forces captured the Waingmaw-Sadung-Kanpaikti road, cutting off the state capital Myitkyina from the border.

 On 15 July, junta forces launched an offensive to recapture areas near Momauk.
 A month later, on 19 August, KIA forces captured the last junta base in Momauk, completing their capture of the township.
 Shortly after, junta forces launched another counteroffensive to retake the town, but were stalled at Aung Myay village.

 Karenni fighting

 On 1 July, junta forces began attacking KNDF positions south of Pinlaung, attempting to relieve the Karenni siege on Pekon.

 In early July, fighting further intensified in Loikaw as Karenni resistance attempted to recapture areas of the town they had earlier been forced to withdraw from.
 The Irrawaddy reported on 8 July that fighting is intensifying after reinforcements of 500 troops had arrived to help the already stationed 1,500 Tatmadaw troops.

 By mid July in Hpasawng Township, there has been reports of fresh intense fighting, incl.
 Karenni claims of poisoned gas use by Tatmadaw against the resistance fighters.
 Meanwhile, in Loikaw, pro-Tatmadaw sources confirm fighting in Loikaw, Pekhon and Mobye.
-In addition it claims Tatmadaw progress in the direction of Loikaw University.
+In addition it claims Tatmadaw progressed in the direction of Loikaw University.